Docs: Serial rapist facing more than 50 charges; accused of raping 8 victims in 60s and 70s

 IMPD then warned the public that a serial sexual assaulter was targeting women in Indianapolis and Lawrence.

-“I believe there is going to be evidence that connects him to all of these, and I think when we finally do catch him, I think that is going to be the thing that gets him convicted,” Chief Taylor said at the time.
+“I believe there is going to be evidence that connects him to all of these, and I think when we finally do catch him, I think that is going to be the thing that gets him convicted,” Taylor said at the time.

 ‘I could snap your neck’

-Goodlow’s next alleged victim, a 65-year-old woman, said her attacker was armed with a kitchen knife when he broke into her house on June 28.
+Goodlow’s next alleged victim, a 65-year-old woman, said her attacker was armed with a kitchen knife when he broke into her house June 28.
 She said he had told her she needed to sign some paperwork and have some wood removed from her backyard.

 She said he placed several masks on her face, then put duct tape or packing tape around the masks.

-She said she was raped repeatedly for at least twelve hours.
+She said she was raped repeatedly for at least 12 hours.

 She said her attacker told her “I could snap your neck” and “I could choke you out.”